aerplejn/clean-windows11/README.md

 6. **Copy the New ISO File to the Ventoy Flash Drive**
 7. **Boot from the USB flash drive, choose your ISO & Install Windows**

-For more info, check out the official [WIMUtil](https://github.com/memstechtips/WIMUtil) GitHub Repo.

 ---